 word to give the relocates of kinza a clear, contrasting choice.
 Fin not here to any all the right things to wire you were; fin here, in part, to stand up to the system fluck have keeping us down.
-The transfer switchious imposed upon up to an 250se Coverment for reduces muraths are killing our communifiers, our society, our economy, Local Coverment of contently has no say in these treathections, but it about the should.
-We med to bring the battle of re-spening our scoroum's to the communify lived and start right flow our they spound.
-For this was need tool representables that will actually light to get our communifiers that will actually light to get our communifiers that will actually light to get our communifiers that will be should light to get our communifiers that will be should light to get our communifiers that will be sent to evolve the spening of offices.
-To do set promet the Councidor that has need a sent for petra and years and evolt as near the council or that has need a sent for petra and years and evolt as near the sent to sent to petral and a haddoorul norum.
-There is no virtue eigensting or postical full first took they are the sent to a spening or postical full first, put that it council or when it is night it least to work with higher reveals of government to ensure head one, financial epochumilies and goothes cubcomes for nor communifiers. positive outcomes for our community, and to make sure we are heard on all asses that affect us locally Rates.
+The transfer switchious imposed upon up to an 250se Coverment for ancless muraths are killing our communifiers, our society, our economy, Local Coverment of contently has no say in these treathections, but it about the about the should.
+We made to bring the battle of re-spening our scoroum's to the constraintly level and start right ferror and top sound.
+For this was need tool representables that will actually light to get our communifiers that will actually light to get our communifiers that will actually light to get our communifiers that will be should light to get our communifiers that has now, we do not need cleare positious who improve group the president of the count is my day to be sufficient.
+The Councidor that has need a seat for years and years and wants even more, to they are in your best interests, or their count's my day of this light is 10 differ comprehensive values and it stand on backborul novem.
+There is no visite eigensting or positions full from conjunctions. positive outcomes for our community, and to make sure we are heard on all asses that affect us locally Rates.
 Roads and Robbish have always been the backbone of a good council, but now so is lighting these sensaless.
 Mr-destroying lookstown for our communities.
 We often your for the same names and faces out of habit, but i think we can do things better.
 If you want more than just another side to the same old coin, Vote 1 Rebellish Spelman.